joedefen/crostini-kde-setup/README.md

 ### Purpose ###

-After enabling Linux on a Chromebook,run `kde-setup.sh` to setup the KDE program environment and install:
+After enabling Linux on a Chromebook, run `kde-setup.sh` to setup the KDE program environment and install:

 * **Discover** - to add more apps.
 * **qt5ct** - to establish the Breeze icon theme.